Gageperrin/it-notes/it-topics/cissp.md

 Networks are usually organized into smaller organizational units, called microsegmentation.
 Network segmentation can help boost network performance, reduce communication problems, and provide security.
 Each zone is separate from one another via internal segmentation firewalls (ISFWs), subnets,, VLANs, or other virtual networking solutions.
 Virtual eXtensible LAN (VXLAN) is an encapsulation protocol that enables VLAN's to be stretched across subnets and geographic distances.

+One common misunderstanding is that VoIP is inherently more secure than PSTN because transmissions are encrypted, but VoIP encryption is only supported within one single VoIP provider.
+Gateways between VoIP providers often include unencrypted traffic over the PSTN.

+Private branch exchange (PBX) is a telephone switching for a private organization at the end of a PSTN network.
+PBX systems are subject to fraud or avuse who can gain access to voice mailboxes, redirect messages, block access, or redirect calls.
+PBX systems should be configured with the same level of security as other networked system and can have direct inward system access (DISA) tools installed and configured to add authentication restrictions.

 ---

 Network attacks can take on a variety of forms and can be categorized as network attacks or network assessments (discovery).